Vikas34-zz/Vikas34/README.md

 - 👋 Hi, I’m @Vikas34
 - 👀 I’m interested in Azure, Blockchain and other technologies
-- 🌱 I’m currently learning Kotlin.
-Golang
+- 🌱 I’m currently working with Kotlin.
 - 💞️ I’m looking to collaborate on Permissioned Blockchains
 - 📫 How to reach me on slack or through email (vikas.khinchi@cariad.technology)